wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/48-aide-memoire-presented-by-nishi-to-department-of-external-affairs.md

 ---
+doc_date: '1954-01-14'
+doc_num: 48
+doc_order: 48
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: A4905
+  reference: '[AA : A4905, VOLUME 22]'
-title: "48 Aide Memoire Presented By Nishi To Department Of External Affairs"
+title: Aide Memoire Presented By Nishi To Department Of External Affairs
-volume: "Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce"
+vol_full_title: 'Volume 19: The Australia Japan Agreement on Commerce, 1950–1959'
-doc_id: 7653
 vol_id: 19
-doc_date: 1954-01-14
+vol_title: 'Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce'
 ---

-# 48 Aide Memoire Presented By Nishi To Department Of External Affairs

-## 14th January, 1954
+14th January, 1954

 Japanese Trade with Australia The Australian Wheat Board indicated last October that 200,000 tons of wheat was available for Japan for the current season, but in December last Japan declined to purchase, for lack of Sterling, when arrangements for the first shipment of the wheat were about to materialise.